thomaswilburn/journalism-js/scraping-by/readme.md

 });
 ```

-That penultimate line is interesting, because it uses Node's "pipes" to route the download directly to a file on disk.
+That penultimate line is interesting, because it uses Node's streams API to route the download directly to a file on disk via `pipe()`.
 We still pass our async callback function, `c`, to the `request` function as a second parameter - once the download completes, it'll be called to tell the `async.each()` function we're done with that particular item from `links`.

 All together, our code looks like this now: